 By 2002 the decline in the crime rate in the city had been underway for about 13 years.
+Like other puzzle games, there are special pieces that you can look here you can make depending on how long the sequence is.
 Despite this decline, the city still ranked at the top of the UCR reports, meaning that although crime had come down, it had not decreased at a rate faster than the rest of the nation.
 Upon entering office, Franklin recognized that improving the city’s relative performance in crime needed to be a top priority.

 In fact, crime rates in cities such as New York and Los Angeles had declined at rates significantly faster than the rate in the City of Atlanta.
 The ambition at the time was to drop out of the top ten nationally, which meant not only continuing the decline in crime that was underway, but accelerating at a rate that exceeded the decline that other cities were achieving.
 She took a two-pronged approach to the issue:

 - Reform of the Atlanta Police Department with a focus on increasing the size of the force, professionalizing its management and concentrating resources on the prevention of Part One crimes

 - aggressive promotion and investment in economic development initiatives that could contribute to the turn-around of neglected neighborhoods and improve the public safety climate in high crime areas of the city